 ACA 26-51-2201 creates the credit for qualified rehabilitation expenses in an amount equal to 25% of the total incurred by a person, firm or corporation subject to state income or an insurance company paying annual premium tax to complete a certified rehabilitation project up to the first \$500,000 of expenses on income producing property or \$100,000 on non-income producing property.
 The credit may offset 100% of income or annual premium tax due.
-Any unused credit shall be carried forward for five (5) years and is effective for tax years beginning on or after January 1, 2009.
+Any unused credit shall be carried forward for five (5) tax years.
 Act 831 of 2011 extends the sunset provision from December 31, 2015 to December 31, 2021.